 This scenario often arises when an individual does not want to have the conversation regarding senior life insurance with the insured.
 We realize this can be a difficult and sometimes emotional conversation.
 However, it is important to have the conversation now rather than avoiding it altogether.
 Simply explain to the insured the reason for the policy and why it is important.
 Hopefully, the insured will understand and agree to participate in the process.

 We often encourage our clients to have family or friends to participate in the purchasing process for life insurance.
 However, it is important to understand the roles of the participants.
 The insured must be involved in the process, but another individual can assist in the payment portion.

-If you have questions about this information or would like to better understand your options for senior life insurance or a burial insurance policy, you can speak with one of our agents at 866-699-1884.
+If you have questions about this information or would like to better understand your options for senior life insurance or a burial insurance policy, you can speak with one of our agents.
 We have agents licensed throughout the country, and we’d be glad to walk you through the process.